drakeredwind01/___Open-Python-Projects/Projects/lvl 5 project rolodex query for number or name/lvl 5 Query for number or name.md

 Submit pull (merge request):
-go to https://github.com/drakeredwind01/___Open-Python-Projects <br> click the green 'Compare & pull request' button; top right inside a yellow bar<br> &nbsp; if you do not see this, make sure your cookies are on
+go to https://github.com/drakeredwind01/___Open-Python-Projects <br> click the green 'Compare & pull request' button; top right inside a yellow bar <br> &nbsp; if you do not see this, make sure your cookies are on <br> add a title and description.. click 'Create pull request' button